IUD And Acne: Causes And How To Prevent It

 - Experiment with chemical exfoliants.
 Using a chemical exfoliant once a week can help in unclogging your pores.
 After all, clogged pores are one of the main causes of acne.

-- Use products containing retinol as they help in promoting collagen production, replacing old skin cells with new ones, and improving the overall texture of the skin (3).
+- Use products containing retinol as they help in promoting collageni XThe main protein in the body that provides support and structure to the connective tissues, skin, and bones. production, replacing old skin cells with new ones, and improving the overall texture of the skin (3).

 Understanding that what you put into your body reflects on your skin is an old philosophy passed down through the ages.
 Making some changes in your diet can help you control your hormonal IUD-induced acne (4).